-The RA is unique because it offers students a chance to look at a piece of art in an exhibition and engage with it, and then immediately come out and make something inspired by it.
+The RA is a wonderful place for teachers and your students to engage with art.
 Below are some examples of the fantastic pieces of work that have been created after a visit to our exhibitions.
 Some were made in our Learning Studio after an exhibition visit, others back in the classroom.
 We hope you will enjoy looking at them as much as us!

 Thank you to South Brent Primary School for sending in their work inspired by Hockney's landsape paintings.
 They have enjoyed looking at trees, plants and paths in different ways and were fascinated by Hockney's use of colour!

 Thank you to Therfield First School for the very enthusiastic Hockney-esque work sent in, created using computers.